MeFoDy/mefody.dev/src/chunks/accent-color/index.md

 ---
 title: Change the form control color with accent-color property
-description: Imagine if you could only change the color of checkboxes to match the theme color of your site...
+description: Imagine if you could change the color of checkboxes to match the theme color of your site...
 cover: images/cover.jpg
 date: 2021-07-02
 dateUpdated: Last Modified